 1. All you need to do is download a simple registry file “CanaryAsDefault” from here in zip format and extract its contents to a folder.
 Right click on the “Registry” file and select “Edit” to open in notepad, replace all occurrences of “YourUsernameHere ” with the username given by you to Windows, (for example mine is Venkat).

 2. Save the changes to the registry file and close it.
 Now close all browsers if any opened.
 Run the registry file to which you just made the changes.
 You’ll get a warning from the registry editor, click “Yes” button.

 3. Restart Windows Explorer or log off Windows and now try to open any other external link in applications like Word, it will open in Chrome Canary.

-After this change, Chrome Canary settings page still shows the message that “this is a secondary installation of Google Chrome and can not be made your default browser” but it has been already made as default one with registry hack we implemented successfully.
+After this change, the Canary settings page still shows the message that “this is a secondary installation of Google Chrome and can not be made your default browser”, but it has been already set as a default one with the registry hack that we implemented successfully.

-The registry file we used registers Chrome Canary as default handler for file types such as .html, .htm, .xhtml, .xhtm, and Internet shortcut files.
-Its working for us.
+The registry file we used registers Canary as the default handler for file types such as .html, .htm, .xhtml, .xhtm, and Internet shortcut files.
+It’s working for us.

 Update: Dropbox links are not working due to traffic, we’ve uploaded the same file to Mediafire which you can download from below.